GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

         // OnEnable and OnDisable methods are used for event subscription.
 When adding listeners in OnEnable(),
         // we should always remember to remove them in OnDisable().
-        // Remember to do this will reduce computation on disabled components.
+        // Remembering to do this will reduce computation on disabled components.
         //
         // If you find that you are adding/removing many listeners, we will wrap these in
         // methods called AddListeners() and RemoveListeners().
 This will keep the script organized.
-        // Let's show that example here...
+        // Let's show an example here...
         private void OnEnable()
         {
             // Call AddListeners() in OnEnable().